alercah/rado/lang.md

 1. Comparison (`==`, `!=`, `<`, `<=`, `>`, `>=`)
 1. Boolean conjunction and disjunction (`and` and `or`)
 1.  `if A then B else C` and `match E { V => R, V => R, ... }`

+Value access is used with numeric indices, 0-indexed, to access elements of tuples.
+E.g. `a.0` is the first element of `a`.

 Because arithmetic is infinitely precise, assocativity of most arithmetic binary operations doesn't matter.
 In order to reduce errors and avoid having to decide